brandonjew/brandonjew.github.io/_posts/2020-10-06-first-talk.markdown

 As you can see, I took the stage at 11AM, coinciding with the 162 BPM peak.
 For reference, my heart rate tops out around 170 for my somewhat intensive bike rides.
 As reflected in the data, I distinctly remember feeling more comfortable as I got my talk going.
+The talk went great and I got a lot of interesting questions afterwards, which was definitely reassuring.

 Also, according to my watch, I burned 415 Calories giving this talk!